-If you own a small business, the prospect of hiring your first employee can be daunting.
-It’s a complex subject, covering areas such as contracting, recruitment, legal rights, tax and payments.
+If you own a small business, the prospect of hiring your first employee can be daunting, as you'll have to deal with areas such as contracts, recruitment, legal rights, tax and payments.

-Adam Maton from WeMove Ltd added: ‘It is a responsibility – you build up your business for yourself.
-Then when you take people on, they have families and others to support, and you are responsible for someone else.’
+Adam Maton from WeMove Ltd said: ‘It is a responsibility – you build up your business for yourself.
+Then when you take people on, they have families and others to support, and you are responsible for someone else.

 For many successful small businesses, employees are a necessity to keep up with an increasing workload.
 Some traders felt they’d been pushed into taking on employees by changes in government policy.
 Peter Maton from Cox Format Developments Ltd said: ‘We worked regularly with the same subcontractors, and the government made it illegal to employ people on a self-employed basis continuously.
 It pushed up our overheads and made us less competitive.’